BYRIO/krita-webdoc-zh/tutorials/common_workflows.rst

 Artwork by David Revoy, licence : `CC-BY <http://creativecommons.org/licenses/by/3.0/>`_

-You can view the recorded speed painting demo for the above image `here <https://www.youtube.com/watch?v=93lMLEuxSLk>`_.
+You can view the recorded speed painting demo for the above image `on Youtube <https://www.youtube.com/watch?v=93lMLEuxSLk>`_.

 Colorizing Line Art
 -------------------